bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- moderate rainmist
+- mistmoderate rain
-- 82% humidity
+- 81% humidity
-- 17 mph wind
+- 8 mph wind
-- 0.45 inches of precipitation in the past 24 hours
+- 0.8 inches of precipitation in the past 24 hours

 ## Temperature History